Rebellion of the Seven States: Prelude

 Emperor Jing already had an inimical relationship with his cousin-once-removed Liu Pi, Prince of Wu, the nephew of his grandfather, Han founder Emperor Gaozu.
 The principality of Wu enjoyed, among other natural resources, abundant copper and salt supplies.

-Around 175–179 BC, when Emperor Jing was still Crown Prince Qi, Liu Pi's heir apparent Liu Xian (劉賢) had been on an official visit to the capital Chang'an and they competed in a liubo board game.
-During arguments over the game, Liu Xian offended Crown Prince Qi, who threw the liubo board at him, resulting in his death.
+Around 179-175 BC, when Emperor Jing was still Crown Prince Qi, Liu Pi's heir apparent Liu Xian (劉賢) had been on an official visit to the capital Chang'an and they competed in a liubo board game.
+During arguments over the game, Liu Xian offended Crown Prince Qi, who beat him to death with the board.
 Liu Pi hated Emperor Jing for causing the death of Liu Xian.

 Emperor Jing's key advisor Chao Cuo suggested using as excuses offenses that the princes had committed which had generally been ignored by Emperor Wen, that he cut down the sizes of the principalities to make them less threatening.
 Chao explicitly contemplated the possibility that Wu and other principalities might rebel, but justified the action by asserting that if they were going to rebel, it would be better to let them rebel earlier than later when they might be more prepared.

 Emperor Jing, in 154 BC, thus ordered the following punishments: